Board & Staff

 Retired Broken Hill Educator

-Chris Dougherty has more than 37 years experience in education and 23 years in the role of principal at local schools – Morgan Street (12 years), Railway Town (7 years) and the Barrier Special School (4 years).
+Chris Dougherty has more than 37 years experience in education with 23 years in the role of principal at local schools – Morgan Street (12 years), Railway Town (7 years) and the Barrier Special School (4 years) and 6 years experience in special education.
 Chris is a life member of the NSW Primary Principals Association (NSWPPA) and was the inaugural secretary of the Broken Hill PPA in the early 90’s.

 TRAVIS NADGE – Director (since 2016)

 General management and hands on business experience across mining, energy, utilities, information technology and small business.
-Having worked locally as the manager of the local water authority Essential Water for 4 years, administration manager for Bemax Resources (now Cristal Mining) for 4 years, and a diverse role at the previous electricity and water provider, Australian Inland, in energy trading, information technology and management roles.
+Having worked locally as the manager of the local water authority Essential Water for 4 years, administration manager for Bemax Resources (now Tronnox Mining) for 4 years, and a diverse role at the previous electricity and water provider, Australian Inland, in energy trading, information technology and management roles.
+Most recent role was that of Commercial Manager for local mining and contracting company, Consolidated Mining & Civil.

 Previous community involvement has included the OACC development board and the community group Patton Village.